mattbird1406/AdoptMe/README.md

 npm i -D parcel-bundler
 npm i react react-dom
-install npm intellisense extension remember to run npm install if moving forward in commits
+install npm intellisense extension
+//remember to run npm install if moving forward in /////commits npm install -D babel-eslint eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react
+//babel is the transpiler
+//helps eslint and babel work together
+//a11y is accessibility
+//make sure the eslint extends prettier rules are last int the eslintrc file as they just turn stuff off

+anthing that can go on a right side of an assignment in javascript is an expression and can be used in {}